myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Setup gateway device

-In order for your LoRa devices to connect to the OrbiWise network, you should purchase and configure a gateway device.
+In order for your LoRa technology devices to connect to the OrbiWise network, you should purchase and configure a gateway device.
 Currently, you will obtain and use a <a href="http://www.tektelic.com/portfolio/" target="_blank">Tektelic gateway</a> that has been configured for OrbiWise and Cayenne.
 OrbiWise will perform this configuration for you.
 Since your gateway will be preconfigured to work with Cayenne, you will not need to configure any Cayenne-specific data forwarding for each device connected to that gateway.

 **Be sure that your devices are covered by an appropriate OrbiWise gateway, including having the gateway configured and working for Cayenne, before continuing.
 Your devices will not be able to properly function without your gateway device in place.**